felix-lang/felix/doc/refman/typematch.rst

 type, if the argument is a function type, otherwise it returns the void type 0.
 Note that dom does not preserve structure and so is not a functor.

+An identifier in a type pattern is assumed to be a type name unless it is prefixed by `?` which indicates a pattern variable.

 Semantics
 ---------